World Plants Logo

 Colour Description

-The tree turns completely butter-yellow in winter and in spring new growth emerges a chartreuse-green over top of the yellow foliage.
-After spring the foliage all turns green until the next winter.
+The tree turns completely butter-yellow in winter, and in spring new growth emerges a chartreuse-green over top of the yellow foliage.
+After spring, the foliage turns green until the next winter.
 The bark is a light grey after first maturing and turns dark grey farther into maturity.

 Texture Description

-Abies has a medium texture and can become more soft looking during winter when yellow.
+Abies has a medium texture and can become softer looking during winter when yellow.

 Notable Specimens